umami-hep/umami/paper/paper.md

 ## Preprocessing

-The algorithms are trained on simulated physics processes which provide jets originating from bottom and charm quarks, as well as the background processes which produce jets originating from other sources.
+The algorithms are trained on simulated physics processes which provide jets originating from bottom and charm quarks, as well as the background processes which produce jets originating from other sources, such as light-flavour quarks, gluons, or hadronically decaying tau leptons.
 Several datasets with different physics processes can be combined to a hybrid sample, which is populated over a large jet momentum range.
 The classes in the input dataset are highly imbalanced.
 Consequentially, `Umami` provides under- and oversampling methods as well as a weighting method to ensure similar kinematic distributions for the jets of different target classes.
 The range of values of the input features on which the algorithm is trained can differ considerably.
 Consequentially, `Umami` transforms the range of the variables used in training and creates a `json` file with scaling and shifting parameters.
 The resulting training data has balanced target classes and transformed input features.
 It can be stored either as an `hdf5` file [@hdf5:2023] or in the binary `TFRecords` format to improve reading speed provided by `TensorFlow`.
 The steps involved in the preprocessing workflow are illustrated in \autoref{fig:preprocessing}.
 First, datasets which are pure in the target classes are extracted from the simulated physics processes in the "Preparation" step.
-Then, the training datasets are resampled in the "Resampling" step and the input features are scaled and shifted to ensure normalised distributions in the "Scaling/Shifting" step.
+Then, the training datasets are resampled in the "Resampling" step and the input features are scaled and shifted in the "Scaling/Shifting" step.
 Finally, the training sample is written to disk, together with the "Scale Dict" and datasets for validation and performance evaluation.
 The validation and testing samples can undergo the same resampling procedure as the training data if desired by the user.

 ![Illustration of the preprocessing workflow in `Umami`.
 The validation/testing samples can also undergo the same resampling as the training sample (not shown).\label{fig:preprocessing}](preprocessing.png){ width=60% }

 ## Training

 Different architectures of neural networks, including Deep Multi-Layer-Perceptrons [@LeCun:2015] and Deep Sets [@Zaheer:2017], are supported in `Umami` for definition with configuration files.
-The training is performed with `keras` using the `TensorFlow` back-end and the Adam optimizer [@Kingma:2015], supporting the use of GPU resources to drastically shorten the time to train the networks.
+The training is performed with `keras` using the `TensorFlow` back-end and the Adam optimiser [@Kingma:2015], supporting the use of GPU resources to shorten the required time to train the networks by an order of magnitude.
-Parameters defined in the configuration file include the batch size, the number of epochs, as well as the learning rate.
-The resulting model from each epoch during the training is saved.
+The resulting model from each epoch (in which the whole dataset was processed by the algorithm) is saved during the training.
 These models are evaluated on a validation dataset to identify the network weights corresponding to the epoch with the best performance.
 Typical performance metrics include the validation loss and the efficiency in identifying the correct jet labels.
 These can be plotted as a function of the training epoch to guide the selection.
 The steps involved in the training workflow are illustrated in \autoref{fig:training}.
 After the "Training" step, the optimal model configuration is chosen in the "Validation" step by evaluating the trained model with the "Scale Dict" on a validation sample.

 ![Illustration of the training workflow in `Umami`.\label{fig:training}](training.png){ width=60% }